zampat/neteye4/monitoring/tornado/tornado_rule_icinga.md

 Assume having a host "event_results" and a passive service "test event status"

-- copy previous rule into a new file with HIGHER number ie. 002- and 003-
+- copy previous rule into a new file with HIGHER number i.e. 002- and 003-
 - define action of type icinga and filter for desired host/service

 ### Define rule action